Emergency Alerts Services

 Select “Emergency” to send an emergency message to your contact or to read current alerts in your area.

-On the Emergency page, there is an “SOS” button that you need to select if you want to send an email message with your current location information to an emergency contact.
+On the Emergency page, there is an “SOS” button that you need to select if you want to send your current location information to an emergency contact.

 When you select “SOS”, the app will ask you to confirm if you want to send an SOS message to your emergency contact.
-If you select “Yes” your location information will be sent to your emergency contact’s email address.
+If you select “Yes” your location information will be shared with your emergency contact.

 You should have previously provided the email of your emergency contact during the registration process.
+Your emergency contact should have downloaded the app and accepted to be designated as your emergency contact.
 If you wish to change your contact you can do so by selecting the “Settings” option on the page, then selecting “Registration Information”.

 A list of active emergency alerts in your area will be listed on this page after the SOS button.
 All the emergency alerts come from the Integrated Public Alert & Warning System (IPAWS), managed by the Federal Emergency Management Agency (FEMA).
 If there are active emergency alerts, you can select any of the alerts and you will be taken to a page with more details about that alert.